Movies have always had a special place in my heart, and it wasn’t until I graduated high school that I fully understood why.

 Little did I know that my last semester of high school was the beginning of a lifelong journey that still provides meaning today.

 Up to that point, I was a good kid.
 I didn’t do anything.
 There were a couple of times that I drank, but I never was drunk.
 But something in me changed, and I decided it was time to drink/party, smoke weed and pursue a girl.
 The result was mostly a failure, but it was one hell of a story.

 This inspired a five-minute emotional montage that would later turn into a screenplay called Reckless Abandon.
 Currently, I’m working on the second draft.

 The ideas poured in.
 Movies had to become a part of my career plan in some shape or fashion.
-It didn’t matter if it didn’t get started 30 years later, I just knew I had to explore my creativity in this important medium.
+It didn’t matter if it began 30 years later, I just knew I had to explore my creativity in this important medium.

-My attempt into writing a screenplay has led to an opening of my mind into what the possibilities of what a movie can accomplish.
+My attempt into writing a screenplay led to new road maps in my mind of what a movie can accomplish.